 (a)(1) The Mayor shall establish a program (“SYEP Program”) to allow participants in the Summer Youth Employment Program (“SYEP”) administered by the Mayor pursuant to section 2(a)(1) of the Youth Employment Act of 1979, effective January 5, 1980 (D.C.
 Law 3-46; D.C.
 Official Code § 32-241(a)(1)), to travel at subsidized or free fares on the Metrorail system, Metrobus system, and public transit services operated by the District government.

-(2) The total subsidy provided to an individual pursuant to paragraph (1) of this subsection shall at least equal the cost of a roundtrip Metrobus fare for every program day of the SYEP.
+(2) The total subsidy provided to an individual pursuant to paragraph (1) of this subsection shall at least equal the cost of a roundtrip regular Metrobus fare for every program day of the SYEP.

 (b) To be eligible to participate in the SYEP Program, an SYEP participant: